6 End-of-Year Money Moves to Make Now and Set Yourself Up for 2023

 Why is this so important?
 It’s how to find out where you’re actually spending your money.
 You might think you don’t have a single penny to spare and that’s why tumbleweeds are rolling through your savings account, but tracking your expenses can reveal a different reality, one where you’ve actually spent quite a bit of money on, say, scented candles rescued from the clearance end caps at Target.

 If you’re having trouble achieving your financial goals and can’t figure out why, knowing exactly where your money goes is the first step to bringing your actions in line with your goals.

 Once you’ve tracked your expenses, you’re ready to move on to the next step.

 3. Make a Budget That Works — Finally

 But you really, really do need a budget.
-This post outlines five good reasons you should have a budget, including helping you finally break the paycheck-to-paycheck cycle and identify where you’re overspending.
+This post outlines five good reasons you should have a budget, including finally breaking the paycheck-to-paycheck cycle and identifying where you’re overspending.

 4. Pull Your Credit Reports and Examine Them for Errors

-1. Accounts that aren’t yours.
+- Accounts that aren’t yours.
 It’s possible you have accounts on your credit report that actually belong to someone with a similar name.
-Do you, Karen Smith, really want to have the overdue Dillards’ charge card belonging to a Karen Smythe on your credit report?
+Do you, Karen Smith, really want to have the overdue Dillards’ charge card belonging to Karen Smythe on your credit report?